w3c/wot-cg/Tutorials/whatiswot/website/docs/wot/building-blocks.md

 <br />
 <br />

-This is the first tutorial in our Web of Things series.
+With this tutorial, we begin to explain the concepts specific to the Web of Things.
+Be sure to review the [Preliminary tutorial](/docs/preliminary/payloads) to understand what the Web of Things builds upon.
 Here, we’ll provide a brief overview of the main building blocks that make up the Web of Things architecture — Thing Description, Binding Templates, Discovery, Scripting API and Profiles.
 In separate later tutorials, we will explore each individual building block in more detail.

 ## What are building blocks?

 Building blocks allow the implementation of systems that conform with the abstract WoT Architecture.
 Let us take a closer look at the WoT building blocks.

 ![wot-building-blocks](/img/12-Building-Blocks/wot-building-blocks-new.png)

-A Thing always has a Thing Description.
-It is a key building block that provides metadata describing a Thing and its network interface.
-This TD can be shared directly by the Thing or through the TD Directory — which is what we call Discovery.
+A Thing always has a Thing Description (TD).
+It is a key building block that provides metadata describing a Thing and its network interfaces.
+This TD can be hosted directly by the Thing or through a TD Directory — which is what we call Discovery.
 Things and Consumers can be programmed with the Scripting API.

 ## Thing Description

 Let us begin with the Thing Description, or TD — a key component of WoT.
+This building block enhances interoperability and its goal is to enable communication within the machines or controllers.

 All TDs can be processed just like normal JSON documents.
 Essentially, a TD defines an information model using a semantic vocabulary and a serialized JSON representation.
 It provides both human- and machine-readable metadata describing the capabilities of a Thing.

 A TD describes a Thing instance with general metadata such as name, ID, and description.
-It typically also contains Interaction Affordance metadata and Protocol Bindings (such as Modbus and HTTP), as well as both public and local IP addresses.
+It typically also contains Interaction Affordance metadata and Protocol Bindings, such as Modbus or HTTP.

 ![thing description content](/img/12-Building-Blocks/td.png)